Kunlong1994/lab3/Lab-06.md

 ## Preparing your Raspberry Pi

 The following steps set up your Raspberry Pi so that it emails you the IP address that the RPi gains from the local DHCP server on boot-up.
 It is specifically looking for the Cornell [RedRover](https://it.cornell.edu/topic/redrover-wi-fi) network.
+If you are somewhere else (not on campus), here is a [link](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Other-ways-to-connect-IxE-to-your-computer) to a page that explains how to connect to other networks.

 * Connect the microSD card to your laptop computer
 * Open the boot volume and find the  ```startup_mailer.py``` script.